munificent/craftinginterpreters/book/closures.md

 There's nothing *preventing* us from closing the outermost function scope in the compiler and emitting `OP_POP` and `OP_CLOSE_UPVALUE` instructions.
-Doing so was just unnecessary because the runtime discards all of the stack slots used by the function implicitly when it pops the callframe.
+Doing so was just unnecessary because the runtime discards all of the stack slots used by the function implicitly when it pops the call frame.

 </aside>